-Police officers receive training that teaches them to set aside their personal biases, use their powers under the law properly, and avoid committing acts of police brutality, police harassment, police discrimination and false arrest.
+Police officers receive training that teaches them to set aside their personal biases, use their powers under the law properly, and avoid committing acts of police brutality, police harassment, police discrimination, and false arrest.
 Despite their training, however, it is not uncommon for officers to abuse their power or to act on unjust assumptions.

-Unfortunately, instances of police brutality, police harassment, police discrimination and false arrest do occur as a result of this, and the majority of police assault and abuse cases involve either excessive physical force or sexual misconduct.
+Unfortunately, instances of police brutality, police harassment, police discrimination, and false arrest do occur as a result of this, and the majority of police assault and abuse cases involve either excessive physical force or sexual misconduct.
 Police officers are known for never speaking out against each other – an unwritten but understood code of conduct known as the “blue wall of silence.”
 Since police officers are essentially under the supervision of each other, this “code” tends to make officers feel like they can commit acts of police brutality, police harassment, police discrimination and false arrest without fear of repercussion or disciplinary action by their superiors.

-Typically the only way victims of these types police assault and abuse can obtain justice is by filing a legal complaint.
+Typically the only way victims of these types of police assault and abuse can obtain justice is by filing a legal complaint.
 Our experienced police brutality attorneys, harassment attorneys and discrimination lawyers can help advise you on your legal options and recommended course of action.
 Common examples of police abuse include: